Sharwood’s is the leading Asian food brand in Britain.

 Sharwood’s mother was a Scottish-born schoolmistress, who instilled in him the importance of paying attention to details.

 Sharwood’s father was an excellent chemist, but a spoiled man.
-He spent extravagantly, and was sent to debtor’s prison after he was declared bankrupt in 1864.
+He spent extravagantly, and was declared bankrupt and sent to debtors’ prison in 1864.
 His marriage ended in divorce.
 J A Sharwood was to meet his father only once, in 1890, before he died in the workhouse in 1894.

 J A Sharwood attended the Heath Mount School in Hampstead, and then went on to work in the City of London.
 He initially worked in insurance, and was then employed as a manager for a wine and spirits distributor.